 Being a coastal distillery, the brine is present, and coupled with a light waxiness this reminds me of another Diageo coastal distillery on the opposite side of the Moray Firth, Clynelish.
 That too was bottled as a part of the Flora and Fauna range and also as a 14 year old, but has been re-released as a stand alone bottle and the abv upped to 46%, which may give Inchgower a boost if they decide to do the same.

 I enjoy the lightness of this dram; in the past I’ve had grassy notes from this which I didn’t get this time.
-I did get a straw note which although that’s dried grass, it isn’t the same.
+I did get a straw note on this occasion, but isn’t quite the same.
 It leads me to ask myself what has changed – my sense of taste as I age or is it the whisky making process?
 Whiskies do change over time, so it’s a point worth considering.

 Available at less than £50 a bottle, this isn’t an expensive dram, and is worth what I paid for it.
+However there are better whiskies available for less.
 There are bitter components in here that may not be to everyone’s taste, but it’s not that bad.
 I’d suggest trying this alongside an independently produced bottle to get a decent comparison.

 Inchgower isn’t that rare but it’s not one you will see in every whisky shop, but a specialist retailer should be able to get it for you.
 At 43%, chill filtered and a dose of colouring means you may find better value from an independent bottle, as these are much more likely to have a higher strength, be non-chill filtered and have no colouring added.